collins-git/about/README.md

-# about me
+# About Me

-## Nathan Collins
+I'm Nathaniel Collins.

+I work primarily as a scientist, programmer, and humanitarian. 🌟
-Scientist, programmer, and humanitarian; motivated by a deep vocation to contribute to meaningful action in my community, while promoting socially just outcomes.
+I am motivated by a deep vocation to contribute to meaningful action in my community, while promoting socially just outcomes. 🌍

-### education
+### Education 🎓
 - **Master of Data Science**
   University of Technology, Sydney
 - **Honours Degree in Biomedical Science**